FEMBusinessModelsRing/web3_revenue_primitives/README.md

 ## Marketplace Percentage Fee

-This model is where you take a % of each trsanction on your platform.
+This model is where you take a % of each transaction on your platform.
 It is popular with exchanges.

 ## ICOS